PAU HANA

 Depending on your frying pan or skillet size, put 1 or more meat balls in, smash to desired thickness and fry until crispy, flip and fry the other side until fully cooked.

-Pour the other half of the jar of PAU!
-HANA!
-HAWAIIAN BBQ! in a shallow casserole dish or pan.
+Pour the other half of the bottle of Adoboloco Hawaiian Barbecue in a shallow casserole dish or pan.
 As you finish cooking each burger, place them in the sauce.
 If it’ll be awhile before eating, cover with foil and keep warm in the oven at 170ºF

 Toast your buns and assemble in the order shown in the video above.